BY STEVE BORN

 - Part-time to chronic insomnia negatively impacts our immune system, potentially increasing our risk of getting sick.
 One study on sleep and immune system function concludes: “Prolonged sleep curtailment and the accompanying stress response invoke a persistent unspecific production of pro-inflammatory cytokines, best described as chronic low-grade inflammation, and also produce immunodeficiency, which both have detrimental effects on health.”3

-If we are to perform our best athletically and, more importantly, maintain strong immunity and help protect ourselves from numerous health consequences, we must get sufficient amounts of high-quality sleep consistently.
+If we are to perform our best athletically and, more importantly, maintain strong immunity and help protect ourselves from numerous health consequences, we must consistently get sufficient amounts of high-quality sleep.
 Unfortunately, this is often difficult to do, which is where Hammer CBD comes in.

-Though CBD is often thought of more as a powerfully effective way to alleviate aches and soreness—and it definitely does that—all of the naturally occurring, broad-spectrum cannabinoids found in Hammer CBD products are superb allies in helping to alleviate sleep issues.
+Though CBD is sometimes thought of more as a powerfully effective way to alleviate aches and soreness—and it definitely does that—all of the naturally occurring cannabinoids found in Hammer CBD products are superb allies in helping to alleviate sleep issues.
 These cannabinoids act on receptors found in the cells that are part of the body’s endocannabinoid system, a system that regulates key aspects of our biology.
 Among numerous other health benefits, the endocannabinoid system helps regulate sleeping patterns.
-The phytocannabinoids in Hammer CBD augment the body’s natural production of cannabinoids, helping to promote better-quality sleep and support the immune system.4
+The phytocannabinoids in the Hammer CBD “family” of products augment the body’s natural production of cannabinoids, helping to promote better-quality sleep while also providing strong support for the immune system.4

-The importance of obtaining sufficient amounts of high-quality sleep is hard to overstate, as many aspects of human health—including proper immune system function—are dependent on our ability to get consistently optimal amounts of sleep.
+The importance of obtaining enough high-quality sleep is hard to overstate, as many aspects of human health—including proper immune system function—depend on our ability to consistently obtain optimal amounts of sleep.
 With so many factors that can negatively impact sleep, Hammer CBD is what to reach for to get the full allotment of sleep you need each and every night.